Koukyosyumei/AIJack/README.md

 ### Attack against Federated Learning

+AIJack implements several attack algorithms to violate the safety of Federated Learning.
+You can attach the attack ability to the server or client classes with `attach` methods of `AttackManager` of each attack algorithms.

 - Gradient Inversion (server-side model inversion attack against federated learning)

+Gradients communicated between the server and the clients might leak private information, and the malicious server might be able to reconstruct the training data from the gradients.

 ```Python
 from aijack.attack import GradientInversion_Attack